The most award winning

 Unfortunately, well-meaning family members or nurses may push the button and think that they are helping the patient avoid pain, when, in fact, they may be oversedating the patient, she says.

-"This extra medication has resulted in oversedation, respiratory depression, and even death," she adds.
-One way to avoid "PCA by proxy" is to hang a sign on every PCA pump that clearly states that the patient is the only person who should push the button, Cohen suggests.
-"It’s also important to emphasize this fact to nurses in their own education and to family members during patient education," she adds.
+"This extra medication has resulted in oversedation, respiratory depression, and even death," Cohen adds.
+One way to avoid "PCA by proxy" is to hang a sign on every PCA pump that clearly states that the patient is the only person who should push the button, she suggests.
+"It’s also important to emphasize this fact to nurses in their own education and to family members during patient education."

 For a free review of patient-controlled analgesia pumps conducted by ECRI, a nonprofit health research organization in Plymouth Meeting, PA, go to: www.ecri.org and click on the "Patient Safety" button on the right side of the home page.
 Scroll down the left navigational bar to "Health Devices Alerts Special Reports," and choose JCAHO’s 2003 National Patient Safety Goal for Infusion Pump Free-Flow Protection: Assessing General-Purpose and Patient-Controlled Analgesic Pumps.